chanelgreco/DoIt/README.md

 # README

-Clone the repo and run 'bundle install' in your terminal.
+Clone the repo and first run 'bundle install' followed by 'bin/rails db:migrate' in your terminal.